Republicans unveil revised healthcare bill

 'GET IT DONE'

-Trump warned on Wednesday he would be "very angry" if Congress failed to pass legislation to replace large parts of Obamacare.
+With McConnell postponing the Senate's August recess by two weeks to allow time to bridge internal policy differences, Trump used his bully pulpit to warn he would be "very angry" if Congress failed to replace large parts of Obamacare.

-"For years, they've been talking about repeal-replace, repeal-replace," Trump told the Christian Broadcasting Network.
-"They have to get together and get it done ...
-I will be very angry about it" if they fail.
+"They have to get together and get it done," he said on Wednesday.

-But Senator Rand Paul, a long-time critic of the bill, said on Thursday he still has serious doubts.
+But Senator Rand Paul, a longtime critic of the bill, said he maintained serious doubts.

-"I don't know that this is better than Obamacare," Paul told Fox News.
+"I don't know that this is better than Obamacare," Paul told Fox News, saying the new measure keeps Obamacare taxes, regulations and most of its subsidies.

-"The new plan actually doesn't repeal Obamacare.
-It keeps about half of the Obamacare taxes.
-Keeps most of the Obamacare regulations, keeps most of the Obamacare subsidies and it creates a giant insurance bailout super fund," he warned.

 McConnell has been criticised for crafting the initial bill in secret and rushing the process, leaving lawmakers with little time to analyse the legislation and consider changes.